postalsys/pending-dns/README.md

 -   All **basic record types** (A, AAAA, CNAME, TXT, MX, CAA)
 -   **ANAME pseudo-record** for apex domains
 -   **URL pseudo-record** for HTTP and HTTPS redirects.
 Valid HTTPS certificates are generated automatically, HTTPS host gets A+ rating from SSLabs.
+-   URL record can be turned into a **Cloudflare-like proxying** by using `proxy=true` flag.
+Though, while Cloudflare makes things faster then PendingDNS makes things slightly slower due to not caching anything.
 -   Periodic **health checks** to filter out unhealthy A/AAAA records
 -   **Lightweight**
 -   Can be **geographically distributed**.
 All writes go to central Redis master, all reads are done from local Redis replica